 What is a group in group health insurance?

-The Affordable Care Act (ACA)’s employer mandate requires applicable large employers (ALEs) to provide health insurance coverage for all full-time employees or face steep penalties from the IRS.
-However, the law excludes small employers with fewer than 50 full-time equivalent employees (FTEs).
+The Affordable Care Act (ACA) mandates that applicable large employers (ALEs) provide health insurance coverage to at least 95% of their full-time employees or face steep IRS penalties.
+However, the law excludes small employers with fewer than 50 full-time equivalent employees (FTEs) from the mandate.

-Even though there’s no legal requirement, small employers should still provide a health benefit to recruit and retain top talent.
+Even though there’s no legal requirement, small employers should still provide essential health benefits to recruit and retain talented workers.
 Many small organizations try to make their compensation packages more attractive by adding a group health plan.

-However, group health insurance requirements are often challenging, especially for small employers.
+As the name employees, group health plans require a certain number of employees to participate.
+However, these group health insurance requirements are often challenging for small employers.
 In this blog, we’ll discuss the nuances of group health insurance, how many employees you need to qualify for group health insurance, and the alternatives available to you.

 How many employees do you need to qualify for group health insurance?

-Group health insurance is a single policy issued to a group of people and their dependents.
-Because group health coverage is typically associated with large organizations, many small organizations wonder whether they are eligible for group coverage.
+Unlike individual policies, traditional group health insurance is a single policy issued to a group of people and their dependents.
+Because group health coverage is typically associated with large employers, many small organizations wonder whether they’re eligible for group coverage.

 Luckily, there’s group coverage specifically designed for small employers, known as small group health insurance.
-To be eligible for small group health insurance, a company must have between two and 50 FTEs.
+To be eligible for a small group health plan in most states, a company must have between two and 50 FTEs.
+Organizations in California, Colorado, New York, and Vermont can offer small group coverage if they have fewer than 100 employees.

-If you’re the sole proprietor, you’re eligible to enroll in the group plan.
-However, at least one other FTE who isn’t an owner must enroll in the group health plan to qualify.
+You can enroll in the group plan if you're the sole proprietor.
+However, at least one other FTE who isn’t an owner must enroll in the employer-sponsored health plan to qualify.

 The other employee must be someone who is:

-• Not a seasonal worker, even if the person works full-time during that period
+- Not a seasonal worker, even if the person works full-time during that period of time

-• Usually not a contractor of the owner or employer
+- Usually not an independent contractor of the owner or employer

-If you’re an employer with 50 or more FTEs, you’re considered an ALE and don’t qualify for small group health insurance.
-You will need to apply for large group coverage, meet group health coverage reporting requirements, and meet group plan standards, like offering insurance that meets minimum essential coverage (MEC).
+If you’re an employer with 50 or more FTEs, the federal government considers you an ALE.
+In most states, you won’t qualify for small group health insurance.
+Instead, you can apply for large group coverage.
+You’ll need to meet group health coverage reporting requirements and meet group plan standards, like offering insurance that meets minimum essential coverage (MEC).

 Do small businesses have to provide health insurance to employees?